Central Coast Mariners FC: Graham Arnold and Phil Moss era (2010–2015)

 On 21 April 2013, after three losses in Grand Finals, Central Coast won its first A-League title, defeating first-year side Western Sydney Wanderers 2–0 in the Grand Final at Allianz Stadium.
 Arnold re-signed with the club for a further two seasons on 30 August 2013, but on 14 November it was confirmed that he had signed a two-year contract to become manager of J. League Division 1 side Vegalta Sendai, starting in January 2014.
 Former assistant manager Phil Moss was named the new head coach.
 Mariners general manager Peter Turnbull left the club as well, and New Zealand international Michael McGlinchey moved to the J. League to play for Arnold's new side.
 Central Coast finished the 2013–14 A-League regular season in third place, behind runner-up Western Sydney on goal difference.
 In the semi-final, the Mariners' championship hopes ended with a 2–0 loss to Western Sydney; the game came three days after the team was eliminated from the 2014 AFC Champions League after losing to Japanese club Sanfrecce Hiroshima 1–0 to finish last in their group.

 In what was Moss's first pre-season as coach, he did little to change what Arnold had built at the club.
 The only major changes in the side were with the addition of Senegalese international Malick Mané and Hungarian Richárd Vernes, and Marcos Flores leaving the club, with Mile Sterjovski retiring.
 Mariners began the season on a high, progressing to the semi-finals of the 2014 FFA Cup and defeating local rivals Newcastle Jets 1–0 at home in the opening round of the A-League.
 However the season soon turned with the team failing to secure a win for the remainder of the year.
 After their elimination from the 2015 AFC Champions League qualifying play-off by Chinese side Guangzhou R&F and a continued poor league record after a short mid-season break, the club stood down Moss as head coach.
 The decision was made on 6 March 2015, with Mariners appointing technical director Tony Walmsley in an interim capacity and captain John Hutchinson in a dual player-coach role, until the end of the season.
 Portuguese player Fábio Ferreira also joined the team at the tail end of the season.
-On 15 April Walmsley was announced as Mariners' permanent technical director and head coach for the 2015–16 season.
+On 15 April Walmsley was announced as Central Coast's permanent technical director and head coach for the 2015–16 season.
 The announcement came despite an end to the season in which the club finished the league in eighth position.